UMD-DSA-SWE/web-UMDSA-drupal_theme_umd_terp_mod/README.md

 # Changes
-This is a customized version of the theme to address specific minor issues listed below
+This is a sub-theme of the UMD_terp theme addressing the following issues

--
+- hyperlink visibility

 # About UMD Terp Theme